I may receive commissions from purchases made through links in this article. Full Disclosure

 All other grains – 12 – 24 hours

-What are acidic mediums?
+What are Acidic Mediums?

 Acidic mediums are what will help neutralize the phytic acid.
 Acidic mediums include: cultured buttermilk, milk kefir, coconut kefir, cultured yogurt, whey, lemon juice or vinegar.
 Note: dairy products need to be cultured.

-Where to soak?
+Where to Soak Whole Grains?

 Soak at room temperature on your counter.
 Also make sure that you cover what you are soaking.
 Soaking can be done in a rice cooker, pot, bread machine, or bowl.

-How to soak:
+How to Soak Whole Grains

 Oats – Soak in half the amount of water called for in recipe along with 1 tbs acidic medium per cup of water.
 Soak for 24 hours.
 When you are ready to cook, boil the remaining half of water and then add the soaked grain.
 Should be ready in 5 minutes.